bvezilic/DnD-name-generator/README.md

 2) Training of the model
 3) Generating samples during different stages of training and comparing them with the most similar names in the dataset

-That's everything I wanted to share, I can't believe you come all the way to the last line...
+That's everything I wanted to share, I can't believe you came all the way to the last line...
 Well, thank you and may the dice ever be in your favor!
-(Or Tensor shapes...)